- View world-famous art on a self-guided tour of the Galleria Borghese

 Head to La Terrazza Continentale next to the Ponte Vecchio bridge for a pre-dinner cocktail on the terrace while you enjoy the sunset, then make your way to the Sant'Ambrogio neighborhood for dinner accompanied by a glass of Tuscan wine.

-Day 7: Florence to Amalfi Coast, Positano Sunset Cruise
+Day 7: Transfer to the Amalfi Coast, Positano Sunset Cruise

 Day 9: Free Day on the Amalfi Coast